codingforpleasure/customized-workspace/Ubuntu/useful-resources/anomaly-detection.md

 * Density as a measure of the number of data points in a specified area.

 * The most exciting feature of DBSCAN clustering is that it is robust to outliers.

+* It also does not require the number of clusters to be told beforehand, unlike K-Means, where we have to specify the number of centroids.

 `eps` - Maximum distance between two samples for one to be considered to be connected to the other.
 And the distance can be defined by any type of distance function, the “Euclidean distance” for example.